 The hotel is home to 17 Superior Rooms, which provide guests with luxuries they may not expect in such an extremely remote location, such as 24-hour hot water, and in-room WiFi.
 Fixed into the room price are three hearty meals and drinks, as well as 24-hour room service.

-The spacious Superior Rooms all provide guests with stunning views of the sacred Meili Snow Mountain.
+The spacious Deluxe Rooms all provide guests with stunning views of the sacred Meili Snow Mountain.
 Inside, there are large beds (twin beds are available on the first floor), comfortable seating, and even a fireplace to create a cozy setting.

 The book bar is where breakfasts are served, and it is home to not only lovely sunrise views over the snow-capped peaks, but also an extensive collection of books, which guests may read at their leisure.